Protecting the Rights of Those Who Protect Us

 Workers’ Compensation for Security Guard Injuries

 In Pennsylvania, security guards must inform their employers of work injuries within 120 days to be covered under the Pennsylvania Workers’ Compensation Act (the Act).
-Under the Act, workers may be eligible for medical expense and wage loss compensation, as well as additional benefits depending on the severity of their injuries.
+Under the Act, workers may be eligible for medical expenses and wage loss compensation, as well as additional benefits depending on the severity of their injuries.

 Families of those who are fatally injured in the line of duty may also be entitled to death benefits and up to $3,000 in funeral expenses.
 The amount awarded will depend on the number and type of beneficiaries who wish to claim benefits.

 Independent contractors are typically not eligible for workers’ compensation benefits in Pennsylvania; benefits are only available to full-time, part-time, seasonal, and temporary employees.
 Security guards who are hired as independent contractors are therefore not covered by workers’ compensation in most situations.